gpac/ComplianceWarden/README.md

 ## Introduction

-The [Compliance Warden](https://github.com/gpac/ComplianceWarden) is a compliance checker.
+The [Compliance Warden](https://github.com/gpac/ComplianceWarden), often abbrevated as "the warden" or "cw" or "CW", is compliance checker.
-It has been developed as a reference software for MPEG MIAF, AOM AVIF, and AOM AV1 HDR10+.
+CW has been developed as a reference software for MPEG MIAF, AOM AVIF, and AOM AV1 HDR10+.
-The Compliance Warden can be extended to check MP4, CMAF, and many other file formats.
+It is meant to be extended to check MP4, CMAF, and many other file formats.

-The Compliance Warden decouples the processing phases.
+CW decouples the processing phases.
 First it parses the input to build an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) stored in very generic structures.
 Then it processes the AST to validate sets of rules attached to specifications.
 This approach offers a lot of flexibility and extensibiility.

+CW is written in modern C++.
+Binary test vectors are described in assembly (x86 nasm syntax) because [Why Not](https://twitter.com/daemon404/status/1301885488928878593).
+CW derives from a more generic effort called [Abstract](https://www.motionspell.com/compliance-testing/) started by contributors from the [GPAC](http://gpac.io) open-source project.

 The Compliance Warden is distributed under the [BSD-3 license](https://raw.githubusercontent.com/gpac/ComplianceWarden/master/LICENSE).